Guide to emailing members

 - Specify the member status: regular, retired or both

-- If a member replies to the email with a question, who should it be sent to?
+- If a member replies to the email with a question, to whom should it be sent?
+Please include their name and email address.

 Step 3:

-The AA or OA will send the request to the Communications team for review and editing.
+The AA, AC or OA will send the request to the Communications team for review and editing.
 The Communications team will then:

 - Review and edit the email